HiSPARC/topaz/150930_coincidences_distance/README.md

 coincidence data is downloaded.
 The number of coincidences divided by the total time both were on is then the coincidence rate.

+## Coincidence window

+For the ESD a coincidence window of 2µs was chosen.
+This corresponds to approximately 600m at light speed.
+For horizontal showers this would be the maximum distance between stations that would be included.
+Other experiments often use a zenith limit of 60° (which gives one solid angle of sky coverage).
+At 60° the maximum distance (assuming flat shower front and no timing offsets) would be: Δt / sin(θ) = d, for θ = 60° this gives 690m.
+When reducing the angle further the possible distance becomes larger.

+So for stations further appart than 600m the zenith angle acceptance it reduced This reduces the coincidence rate.

+## Bad stations and pairs

 Several stations/station pairs have deviating rates.
 In some cases these can be explained.